Eight cutting-edge contemporary artists have been invited by the newly funded project to interact with the wild and natural beauty of Paxos.

 “The Berlin-based artist-duo Leonid Keller, who curated the project, was familiar with all of the artists beforehand and some of the participating artists had also known each other from previous collaborations.
 This was very helpful, as Leonid Keller was able to anticipate not only synergies between the artists but also their ability to work in a very remote area and to improvise along the way.
 Others had never met before.
 This led to a very unique team spirit of supporting and inspiring one another along the way”.

 What is the experience that evokes the island in your mind?

-Around 8 pm the island is caressed by a warm and golden orange light and with a Gin and Tonic in my hand I sit under a 400 year old Olive Tree, listening to the wind and the sea, feeling happy admiring the beauty of the nature and the beauty of the life.
+Around 8 pm the island is caressed by a warm and golden orange light and with a Gin and Tonic in my hand I sit under a 400-year-old Olive Tree, listening to the wind and the sea, feeling happy admiring the beauty of nature and the beauty of the life.
 My best view is of Erimitis.

 If you had to choose one thing to take home with you from Paxos what would it be?